-To assist the implementation of concrete actions to reduce CO2 emissions from international aviation by Member States, ICAO has been undertaking capacity building and assistance strategy, including recent 7 regional seminars held in all ICAO regions, which helped 77 Member States to voluntarily develop and submit their action plans to ICAO.

-To facilitate financing for Member States' actions, ICAO established two partnerships - one with the European Commission (EC) and another with the Global Environment Facility (GEF) and United Nations Development Programme (UNDP).
+To support concrete actions to reduce CO2 emissions from international aviation by its Member States, ICAO has been undertaking capacity building and assistance strategy, including regional seminars in all ICAO regions and provision of guidance and tools, which will enable 50 per cent of Member States to voluntarily develop and submit their action plans to ICAO by end 2015.
+In addition, ICAO established two partnerships - one with the European Union (EU) and another with the Global Environment Facility (GEF) and United Nations Development Programme (UNDP) to facilitate finance access to Member States' climate actions.